Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 More about this trial

-The SUMMIT study is looking at using low dose
+The SUMMIT study and the NHS Targeted Lung Heath Check (NTLHC) programme are looking at using low dose

-In this study the team take blood samples.
+In the ACCENT study the team take blood samples.
 They also take a piece of the lung tissue that the surgeon removes during surgery.
 They use these samples to look at the

 They also look at the results of any scans or tests you have from the time of screening to surgery.
 The team want to see if they can identify patterns that might suggest lung cancer.
 Their hope is that by doing this in the future doctors might be able to better understand and diagnose lung cancer.